rl4694/arsa/docs/ProgressAndGoals.md

 - Create, update, and delete forms for each resource
 - Login and register pages
 - Navbar with links and logout button.
 This can be implemented using React Router.
+- Implement React testing
+- Create HATEOAS features in the system

 This will give each API endpoint a corresponding frontend interface.